Memory hierarchy: Programming

 Many programmers assume one level of memory.
 This works fine until the application hits a performance wall.
 At that point, the programmer needs to change the code's memory access patterns to that it works well with cache resources.
 A classic illustration of the effect of locality and caching is in the form of changing the order of iterating a three-dimensional array.
 Computer Systems: A Programmer's Perspective is a classic textbook that deals with this aspect of systems programming.

+Memory tiering

+Memory tiering is the practice of dividing the main memory into several levels by their performance characteristics, and (in analogy to storage tiering) moving memory content between them.
+What appears to be the "main memory" (physical address space) can be made up of heterogeneous parts due to NUMA, CXL-attached memory (on PCIe slots), Optane DCPMMs, or memory found on other expansion hardware such as coprocessors and GPUs, hence the need for tiering.
+Swapping can also be considered a form of tiering.

+Memory tiering is implemented on Linux as an extension to NUMA, where each memory provider has a CPU-less NUMA node with an appropriate "abstract distance" reflecting its performance.
+The existing scheme for migrating memory between NUMA nodes using "hotness" indicated by page faults is adapted to tiering by Huang Ying (Al Maruf's TPP scheme is not in Linux mainline).
+It also uses a weighted-interleave allocation policy.